merative/wcm-reporting-datacatalog/docs/guides/client.md

 | Attribute | Joins to|Cardinality |
 | :-------------- | :------ |:------ |
 | CLIENTREFERENCE| CLIENTS_V1_VIEW | Cardinality is one-to-one.<br/>  A client identifier is associated with one client.|

+© Merative US L.P.
+2016, 2023.
+Merative is a trademark of Merative US L.P. in the United States and other countries.